 Center for Independence of the Disabled New York (CIDNY) v.
 Metropolitan Transportation Authority (MTA) (S.D.N.Y.)

 This case challenges the MTA’s failure to maintain the few elevators that exist in New York City’s subway stations.
-DRA has a second, related case challenging the MTA’s failure to install elevators in all stations.
+DRA has resolved two separate other cases against the MTA through an agreement for the agency to install elevators in at least 95% of subway stations system-wide over the coming years.

-On April 25, 2017, DRA filed a class action lawsuit against the New York City Transit Authority (“NYCTA”) and the Metropolitan Transit Authority (“MTA”) for failing to ensure programmatic accessibility of the City’s subway system for people with mobility disabilities by not maintaining the already limited number of stations’ elevators.
-On average, there are approximately 25 elevator outages per day, with median outage lasting 4 hours and with many outages lasting for months at a time.
-Defendants further compound these issues by frequently failing to inform the public about outages, by not providing signage to describe alternate accommodations and/or accessible routes, and by not ensuring alternate transportation for people who cannot use the subway unless elevators are functional.
+In April 2017, DRA filed a class action lawsuit against the New York City Transit Authority (“NYCTA”) and the Metropolitan Transit Authority (“MTA”) for failing to ensure programmatic accessibility of the City’s subway system for people with mobility disabilities by not maintaining the already limited number of stations’ elevators, causing constant, unplanned elevator outages that leave riders who rely on elevators stranded.
+Defendants further compound these issues by frequently failing to inform the public about outages, by not providing adequate signage to describe alternate accommodations and/or accessible routes, and by not ensuring alternate transportation for people who cannot use the subway unless elevators are functional.

-DRA’s ultimate goal is to ensure that the Defendants meaningfully address this exclusion by instituting a comprehensive remedial scheme that will lead to regular operation of usable and sanitary elevators and to provision of adequate notice and alternative accommodations when outages do occur.
+DRA’s ultimate goal is to ensure that the Defendants meaningfully address the problem by instituting a comprehensive remedial scheme that will lead to regular operation of usable and sanitary elevators and to provision of adequate notice and effective alternative accommodations when outages do occur.

 Press Releases